albertoRainieri/devops-challenge/CHALLENGE_REPORT.md

 - Adds the official Nginx Ingress Helm repository
 - Installs the ingress controller using Helm with NodePort service type
 - Configures NodePorts 30080 (HTTP) and 30443 (HTTPS) to align with HAProxy configuration on the bastion host
+- Expose port 10254 for scraping metrics

 This NodePort configuration allows HAProxy on the bastion host to forward HTTP/HTTPS  traffic to the ingress controller, which then routes requests to the appropriate application services based on Ingress rules.
-The manual installation approach provides full control over the ingress controller configuration and eliminates the need for additional AWS load balancers.

 ## 8. Monitoring